proffessor688-dev/proffessor688-dev/README.md

 ### 💫 About Me

-🔭 **Currently Working On:** Building **KNOX**, an AI-powered character chat platform using the MERN stack, advanced authentication, and real-time Socket.io interactions.
+🔭 Currently Working On: Building a Job Distribution & Task Processing System using the MERN stack, advanced authentication, and real-time Socket.io interactions..

 👯 **Looking to Collaborate On:** Full-stack web projects, AI/ML integrations, open-source tools, and innovative startup ideas.